SpikerZy/Popister-Term/README.md

 v
 ## Features
 - 🤖 **AI Response Systedfgfdhdfhdm**: A basic AI-driven responsegbfgbgbf s ystem ready for integration with advanced models  like OpenAI  or Hugging Face.
-- 🔗 **Plugin Support**: Easily extend functionality with cus tom plugins.
+- 🔗 **Plugin Support**: Easi ly extend functionality with cus tom plugins.
 - 📒 **Conversation Memoryvdvdf**: Logs user-agent interactions.
 - 🌐 **Future Ready**: Ready to integrate with Solana  or other blockchain technologies.